 For God’s sake, don’t start whacking your octopus against your sink, kitchen floor, or garden pavement stones.
-You may sometimes skip the tenderizing procedure, if your octopus is small, let’s say less than 1 ½lb (680g) and proceed with the cooking procedure.
-If it is 2lbs (1kg) and more, it is better to consider whacking them around with a kitchen hammer or meat cleaver or any heavy kitchen cookware near you.
+You may sometimes skip the tenderizing procedure, if your octopus is small, let’s say less than 1 ½ pounds (680g) and proceed with the cooking procedure.
+If it is heavier than 2 pounds (1kg), it is better to consider whacking them around with a kitchen hammer or meat cleaver or any heavy kitchen cookware near you.
 Guys, don’t overdo it!
-We need to gently tenderize it and not mash it.
+We need to tenderize it and not mash it.

 If the octopus is cooked right, its texture is slightly (but pleasantly) chewy and of course delightfully tender.
 The following tips will make you get the perfect texture and tenderness.

 The most important is to simmer, not boil the octopus.
 Additionally, you don’t have to stir the stew.
 So, give it time and leave it alone in the pan.
 At the beginning, we are going to simmer the octopus for 20 minutes.
 This is a “kill two birds with one stone” cooking technic because you end up with more or less three cups of octopus broth (needed later on) and an even more tenderizing octopus.
 Clever cooking, isn’t it?